codermahesh/codermahesh.github.io/_posts/2015-03-31-Pizza, Coke and Compiler.md

 title: Pizza, Coke and Compiler
 ---
 @21:00 hr  still busy hexagon, rattled with issues, we questioned issues in  computer science, typically  compiler.
-Just light on  few sections.
+Just light on  few sections. [unorganised content]

 > What "people" know about compiler? <br/>
 >Compiler is software that converts source programming language to machine level/ assembly language.